Learn to Swim

 New to our learn to swim?

-This assessment ensures that your child is teamed with the most appropriate teacher and class type.
+An assessment ensures that your child is teamed with the most appropriate teacher and class type.
 If your child is new to swimming lessons, you can enrol straight into Level 1 Water Discovery.
-If they have prior swimming experience, please book in for an assessment first.
+Please contact us to request a spot.
+If your child has prior swimming experience, you will need to book in for an assessment first.

 Please note, an assessment does not guarantee a place in the Learn to Swim program.
-This is subject to current level availability.
+This is subject to current level availability at the time.

-For any program enquiries, please contact our Artemis Aquatics at artemis.aquatics@mggs.vic.edu.au.
+For assessment enquiries, please contact the Artemis Aquatics Team at artemis.aquatics@mggs.vic.edu.au.

 ABOUT OUR TEACHERS